-Every day, EJA lawyers and campaigners use the law as a tool to create a radically better world.
+Every day, EJA lawyers and campaigners help communities use the law as a tool to create a radically better world.

 We focus on working where we can make the biggest impact.

 We partner with frontline communities, fighting for clean air and water and to make life safer and fairer.